In NASCAR Cup Series competition the #46 car has started 466 races with 52 drivers and has 11 wins, 14 poles, 58 top 5s, 97 top 10s, and 208 DNFs.

 In 2009, Long attempted to qualify his #46 in the Daytona 500, but DNQ’d.
-On Sprint All-Star weekend, he attempted to compete in the All Star Race.
+On All-Star weekend, he attempted to compete in the All Star Race.
 He was found to have an engine that was 0.17 cubic inches too large.
 Long was fined $200,000, a sum far too much for his small operation to pay.
-This fine effectively ended Long’s Cup career, and he has been banned from the Cup series Garage.
-Long still races in the XFINITY Sereis and works as a crew member for some XFINITY Series teams until 2017, when an agreement was reached between Long and NASCAR, allowed him to field his #66 car in the Cup Series.
+This fine effectively ended Long’s Cup career for 9 years.
+Long still raced in the XFINITY Series and worked as a crew member for some XFINITY Series teams until 2017, when an agreement was reached between Long and NASCAR, allowed him to field his #66 car in the Cup Series.

 - The King of the ARCA series is undoubtedly Frank Kimmel .
 Kimmel has won 10 Championships including 8 straight from 2000-2007.
-Though Kimmel now is finding success in #25 his streak of domination in the series happened while he was driving the #46 Pork/Advanced Auto Parts car, though he also started a car #46 in 2016 at Daytona.
+This streak of domination in the series happened while he was driving the #46 Pork/Advanced Auto Parts car, though he also started a car #46 in 2016 at Daytona.
 He also has 1 Cup start in his red black and yellow #46 during the 2002 season.

 - Cole Trickle , played by actor Tom Cruise drove the #46 City Chevrolet car in the 1990 film “Days of Thunder.”
 The film is loosely based on the real world personalities of Tim Richmond, Harry Hyde, and Rick Hendrick, though the story is mostly fabricated.
 Many drivers like Harry Gant, Rusty Wallace, and Neil Bonnet are seen in the film portraying themselves.